coreyolson/financialmodelingprep/README.md

 - Easy-to-use API methods for quick integration.
 - Support for environment variables for sensitive data (API keys).
 - Comprehensive test coverage for robust functionality.
+- Easily extensible to support new API endpoints.
+- Quickstart examples for easy integration.

 ## Table of Contents